Search

-"Foam Talent" is an internationally renowned talent program for young artists under the age of 40, which is organised by the Fotografiemuseum Amsterdam Foam since 2007.
-Through an annual talent call, Foam invites artists who work with the photographic medium to submit their portfolios.
+"Foam Talent" is an internationally renowned talent programme for young artists under the age of 40, which is organised by the Fotografiemuseum Amsterdam Foam since 2007.
+Through a biannual talent call, Foam invites artists who work with the photographic medium to submit their portfolios.
 From the many submissions, works by 20 outstanding artists are selected to be featured in the Talent issue of Foam Magazine.
 In addition, the works are shown in an exhibition touring various international institutions.
-The program allows young artists to present their work to a diverse audience of professionals and the general public.
+The programme allows young artists to present their work to a diverse audience of professionals and the general public.

 The Fotografiemuseum Foam is a worldwide operating museum for contemporary photography based in Amsterdam.
-In addition to its extensive, varied exhibition programme, Within the scope of its efforts to support and promote young talents, the Deutsche Börse Photography Foundation has been a partner of the Foam Talent program since 2017.
-Each year, works by an artist from the Foam Talent program are acquired for the Art Collection Deutsche Börse as part of the cooperation.
+In addition to its extensive, varied exhibition programme, Foam is dedicated to supporting and promoting young talents.
+Within the scope of its efforts, we have been a partner of the Foam Talent programme since 2017.
+Each edition, works by an artist from the Foam Talent programme are acquired for the Art Collection Deutsche Börse as part of the cooperation.

 Acquired artists: